gauthierm/refactoring-workshop-2022/README.md

 **Make functions do one thing.** Several functions were doing multiple things.
 If we can make them do one thing, it makes testing easier and makes implementations simpler.

 **Lift dependencies higher** in your code and pass them in as function arguments.
-This helps you write code that is more functional and easily tested.
+This helps you write code that is easier to read and easier to test.

 **When you see state mutation, be wary.** Look out for let, push, forEach, sort, slice, += and other mutation operators in JavaScript.
 When values are mutated, there is more opportunity for untentional side-effects.